DSCUP, Enjoy Great Potential for Innovation Cooperation in China

-BEIJING, Oct.
-30, 2020 /PRNewswire/ -- The 2020 annual 8th Dongsheng Cup International Entrepreneurship Competition will be held in Beijing, China on December 10 (Beijing time), 2020.
-Germany region online pitch will be held on November 5 (Beijing time).
+BEIJING, Nov.
+3, 2020 /PRNewswire/ -- The 2020 annual 8th Dongsheng Cup International Entrepreneurship Competition will be held in Beijing, China on December 10 (Beijing time), 2020.
+The online UK pitch will be held on November 5 (Beijing time).

 Since the official launch of the competition in 2013, the competition has attracted 7060 projects in the past seven years, including 1765 overseas projects and more than 500 incubation projects, DSCUP providing a high-quality and broad "entrepreneurship +" platform for the global entrepreneurs.